adlnet/xAPI-Spec/xAPI.md

 <a name="documents" ></a>
-## 1.0 Documents

-### Document

-The Experience API provides a facility for Activity Providers to save arbitrary data in the form of documents.
-This data is largely unstructured, which allows for flexibility.
-Specifics on document behaviors can be found in [Part 3](#doctransfer)

-<a name="statements" ></a>

 ## 2.0 Statements

-### 5.1 Interoperbility Between Components
 There are two main ways that the xAPI promotes interoperability between systems that implement the specification.
 The first is by requiring that systems implementing the specification follow a consistent data structure.
 To that end, this specification defines a data model for various data objects that are transferred between systems.
 The most significant object within the xAPI data model